IvyNjoroge/KINGS-COUNTY-HOUSING-PRICE-PREDICTION/README.md

 We would like to acknowledge MORINGA for providing the data used in this project and  King County gis opendata for the map data.

 # EXAMPLE
-In this example, the model takes the input of sqft, no of bathrooms, no of bedrooms and waterfront area and predicts the housing price.
+In this example, the model takes the input of sqft, no. of bathrooms, no. of bedrooms and waterfront area and predicts the housing price.

 # Conclusion